Calculatelove/Calculatelove/README.md

 A simple OIer（Olympiad in Informatics player），

-- From 2018 to 2021 - CHANGLE HANGCHENG MIDDLE School.
+- From 2018 to 2021 - `Changle Hangcheng Middle School`.
-- since 2021        - CHANGLE NO.1 MIDDLE SCHOOL.
+- since 2021        - `Changle No.1 Middle School`.